Recorded a comparison video for the Sony ZV-1 and the Sony a6100.

 - No EVF.
 Not a necessity with such a small camera.
-My trusty old NX300 has no EVF and I get great use out of that camera.
+My trusty old NX300 has no EVF with much worse AF and I get great use out of that camera.

 - Lost the lens surround programmable control ring and lack of dedicated dials.
 Personally never remembered this was there.
 I use this camera as a point and shoot mostly.
 Any variations in settings are handled by the programmable modes and I use 1 or 2 of those 90% of the time.

 - Some have lamented that they wish it had a wider lens.
 I expect my long arm with the excellent Sony remote grip will do just fine.
 Rather than a longer grip as some have suggested I am thinking that extending the Sony grip should do the trick.

 If they had released this sooner I might not have bothered with the a6100 rig.